Wueffi/ore-utils2/README.md

 ☑ New MiniMessage Output Format \
 ☐ New MiniMessage Input Format \
 ☑ Add # or no # hex support \
-☐ Presets
+☐ Presets \
-☐ Add ORE Census Results
+# Add ORE Census Results
+\
+☐ Create all StatSites
+☐ Rename Stats to ORE-Census
+☐ Finish